strapi/documentation/docs/user-docs/latest/settings/managing-global-settings.md

 For each API token, the table displays its name, description, type and date of creation.
 From the table, administrators can also:

-- Click on the edit button to edit an API token's name, description or type
+- Click on the edit button <!-- icon --> to edit an API token's name, description or type
-- Click on the trash button to delete an API token
+- Click on the delete button <!-- icon --> to delete an API token

 ### Creating a new API token

-Administrators can create new API tokens, all permanent tokens that cannot be regenerated or revoked.
+All API tokens created by administrators of the Strapi application are permanent tokens that cannot be regenerated or revoked.

 To create a new API token: